Bud Brisbois: Career

 Brisbois was born in Edina, Minnesota and began studying the trumpet at age 12.
 He was mainly self-taught, and reportedly had most of his range before leaving high school.
 He briefly attended University of Minnesota before moving to Los Angeles, where he would live most of his life, when not touring.
 In September 1958 he joined Stan Kenton's orchestra, where he took over the "scream" parts written for Maynard Ferguson, in addition to playing much of the lead trumpet.
 Brisbois toured with Kenton's band until the early 60's, recording over 30 albums.
 Around 1963 he left Kenton to work in the Los Angeles recording studios.

 Brisbois worked as a studio musician in Los Angeles from around 1963 to 1975, recording over a hundred albums.
 He worked with Herb Alpert, Tony Bennett, Chicago Symphony Orchestra, Rosemary Clooney, Nat King Cole, Bobby Darin, Neil Diamond, Duke Ellington, The 5th Dimension, The Four Freshmen, Lionel Hampton, Herbie Hancock, Harry James, Henry Mancini, Dean Martin, Onzy Matthews, Billy May, The Monkees, Bonnie Raitt, Lou Rawls, Lalo Schifrin, Bud Shank, Frank Sinatra, Nancy Sinatra, and Nancy Wilson.
 He played lead trumpet on the theme songs to Hawaii Five-O and The Jetsons.
+While in the studio with Hoyt Curtin, Bud played alongside such greats as Lloyd Ullyate (trombone), Tom Johnson (tuba), Pete Jolly (piano), Frankie Capp (drums), Andy Kostelas (piano), Jack Cookerly (electric piano) and Paul Dekorte in the booth as the engineer making sure everything sounded right.

 In early 1973 Brisbois formed the rock group Butane, featuring himself as singer and trumpeter.
-They recorded a demo and played regular gigs over the next two years, at one point performing on the hit television show The Midnight Special but never secured a record contract and eventually disbanded.
+They recorded a demo and played regular gigs over the next two years, performing on the hit television show The Midnight Special airing on 27 July 1973.
+The group never secured a record contract and eventually disbanded.

+In the early 1970s Holton marketed a "Bud Brisbois model" trumpet, the ST-200 (.456-inch bore, thinner one-piece bell).